Integral Transforms for Finite Gauge Theory: Introduction

 \section{Introduction}

 Geometric quantization relates (semi)classical states to quantum ones.
-Namely, the geometric quantization of a polarized symplectic vector space $V$ consists of some sort of ``functions on half of the variables''.
-I.e. if we have a polarization $V \simeq T^* \ell$, one model for the Hilbert space of states is $L^2\left(\ell\right)$.
+Namely, the geometric quantization of a polarized symplectic vector space $V$ consists of some sort of ``linearization of half of the variables''.
+For instance, given a polarization $V \simeq T^* \ell$, one model for the Hilbert space of states is $L^2\left(\ell\right)$.
 This space of states has the curious property that, even though it is most naturally thought of as associated to the symplectic vector space $V$, it is only \emph{projectively} equivariant for the natural symplectic group of symmetries.

 The traditional way of identifying this projectivity is by constructing a natural integral transform $T_g$ associated to each symplectic group element $g$, using what are called Blattner-Kostant-Sternberg (BKS) kernels \cite{LV:Weil,Pol:abelian,BW:quant}.
 E.g. when $g$ is the symplectic matrix sending the position coordinates in $V$ to the momentum coordinates, the associated integral transform is the \emph{Fourier transform}.
 The integral transforms don't quite compose coherently: